hyphacoop/hypha.coop/_posts/2025-12-09-distributed-press-building-the-road.md

 **Call Series Begins** - The team initiates conversations exploring what's usable and promising in the decentralized web space.

+## January 2021

+**Ruby API Client is Born** - sutty writes the ruby api client for the first version of DP, kickstarting conversations about integration and the common grant application :D Distributed Press v0.1 is released.

 ## July 2022

 **Major Funding Secured** - Agreement signed with Filecoin Foundation for the Decentralized Web (FFDW) for $447,313, with four key milestones: